-R # Time VRF Violation Severi ity Levels (CIP-010-2) Horizon Lower VSL Moderate VSL High VSL Severe VSL vulnerability assessment processes for each of its applicable BES Cyber Systems, but has not documented the results of the vulnerability assessments, the action plans to remediate or mitigate vulnerabilities identified in the assessments, the planned date of completion of the action plan, and the execution status of the mitigation plans.
+R # VRF Violation Severity Levels (CIP-010-23) Horizon Lower VSL Moderate VSL High VSL Severe V Severe VSL vulnerability assessment processes for each of its applicable BES Cyber Systems, but has not documented the results of the vulnerability assessments, the action plans to remediate or mitigate vulnerabilities identified in the assessments, the planned date of completion of the action plan, and the execution status of the mitigation plans.
 (3.4) R4 Long-term Planning and Operations Planning Medium The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to The Responsible Entity failed to document or implement one or more plan(s) for Transient Cyber Assets and

-R # Time VRF Horizon on Lower VSL Moderate VSL High VSL Severe VSL document the Removable Media elements according to CIP-010-2, Requirement R4, Attachment 1, element 3.
-(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to document authorization for Transient Cyber Assets Owned or Managed by the Responsible Entity according to CIP- 010-2, Requirement R4, Attachment 1, implement the Removable Media elements according to CIP-010-2, Requirement R4, Attachment 1, element 3.
-(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media plan, but failed to document mitigation of security vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets Owned or Managed by the implement mitigation of security vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets Owned or Managed by the Responsible Entity according to CIP- 010-2, Requirement R4, Attachment 1, elements 1.2, 1.3, and 1.4.
-(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to Removable Media according to CIP-010-2, Requirement R4.
-(R4) element 1.1.
-(R4) Responsible Entity according to CIP-010-2, Requirement R4, implement mitigation of security
+R# Time VRF Horizon Violation Severity Levels (CIP-010-23) Horizon Lower VSL Moderate VSL High VSL Severe VSL manage its Transient Cyber Asset(s) according to CIP-010-3, Requirement R4, Attachment 1, Section 1.1.
+(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to document the Removable Media elements-sections according to CIP- 010-23, Requirement R4, Attachment 1, element-Section 3.
+(R4) OR implement the Removable Media elements-sections according to CIP-010- 23, Requirement R4, Attachment 1, element-Section 3.
+(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media plan, but failed to document mitigation of security-software vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets Owned or Managed managed by the Responsible authorize its Transient Cyber Asset(s) according to CIP-010-3, Requirement R4, Attachment 1, Section 1.2.
+(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to implement mitigation of security software vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets Owned or Managed managed by the Responsible Removable Media according to CIP-010-23, Requirement R4.
+(R4)